 The Division encourages all service and system managers to negotiate a maintenance window with their customers via a Service Level Agreement (SLA).
 If a service does not have a negotiated maintenance window (via an SLA or equivalent) the following guidelines apply:

-- Planned outages should be performed each week between 10:00 PM and 2:00 AM Friday night.
+- Planned outages should be performed each week between 10:00 PM Friday night and 4:00 AM Saturday morning.
 Work scheduled outside of this window should have explicit sign-off from the system steward or designated client representative.

 - Planned outages and changes should not be scheduled during the first day of instruction, the last day of instruction through finals, the day grades are due for the academic quarters, student orientation week, fiscal year end close, during commencements, or other significant campus events.